HarperDB/documentation/docs/harperdb-studio/instances.md

 A summary view of all instances within an organization can be viewed by clicking on the appropriate organization from the [HarperDB Studio Organizations](https://studio.harperdb.io/organizations) page.
 Each instance gets their own card.
 HarperDB Cloud and user-installed instances are listed together.

 ## Create a New Instance
-A new instance can be created as follows:

 1) Navigate to the [HarperDB Studio Organizations](https://studio.harperdb.io/organizations) page.
 2) Click the appropriate organization for the instance to be created under.